PGCE Education (Secondary)Find a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-The programme is approved by the Department for Education and leads to recommendation for Qualified Teacher Status (QTS) (please be aware that the title of this award is subject to change due to an ongoing government consultation).
+The programme is approved by the Department for Education and leads to recommendation for Qualified Teacher Status (QTS).

 The application cycle will open in October/November each year.
 Early application is advised as places may fill quickly.